Guidelines and advice for depositors of born-digital records

 How do I deposit these records?

 Records can be accepted either via email attachments (small documents only), a filesharing link, USB stick or CD/DVD.
-We can accept records either as deposits (you retain ownership of the record) or as donations (ownership passes to Royal Berkshire Archive).
+We can accept records either as deposits (you retain ownership of the record) or as donations (ownership passes to Royal Berkshire Archives).

 What file types and formats can I use?